dropbox/stone/README.rst

 A struct is a type made up of other types::

    struct Space
-       doc:
-           The space quota info for a user.
+       "The space quota info for a user."

-       quota UInt64:
+       quota UInt64
-           The user's total quota allocation (bytes).
+           "The user's total quota allocation (bytes)."
-       private UInt64:
+       private UInt64
-           The user's used quota outside of shared folders (bytes). shared UInt64:
+           "The user's used quota outside of shared folders (bytes)." shared UInt64
-           The user's used quota in shared folders (bytes).
+           "The user's used quota in shared folders (bytes)."

        example default
            quota=1000000
            private=1000
            shared=500

-A struct can optionally define a documentation string by declaring ``doc:``.
+A struct can optionally define a documentation string by having a specifying a string immediately following the struct declaration.
-The colon enters documentation mode and indicates that the following text is free form.
-Documentation mode is terminated only by a line that has the same indentation as the original "doc:" string.

 After the documentation is a list of fields.
 Fields are formatted with the field name first followed by the field type.
-To provide documentation for a field, use ``:`` again,otherwise end the line with the field type.
+To provide documentation for a field, specify a string on a new indented line following the field declaration.

 Finally, examples can be declared.
 An example is declared by using the ``example`` keyword followed by a label, and optionally text.
 By convention, "default" should